jgaa/RESTinCurl/Readme.md

 - Flexible logging.
 - Hides libcurl's awkward data callbacks and let's you work with std::string's in stead (if you want to).
 - Exposes all libcurl's options to you, via convenience methods, or directly.
-- Implements it's own asynchronous processing loop, and expose only a simple, modern, intuitive API to your code.
+- Implements it's own asynchronous event-loop, and expose only a simple, modern, intuitive API to your code.
 - One instance use only one worker-thread.
 The thread is started on demand and stopped when the instance has been idle for a while.
 - Tuned towards REST/Json use-cases (but still usable for general/binary HTTP requests).